 2. Kneeling Wood Chop

-The kneeling wood chop is another simple exercise that can greatly improve your golf swing!
 This exercise works to strengthen your core and obliques by activating the muscles used when rotating your torso during your swing.
-The control required from your core to complete the movement with the additional weight of a medicine ball or dumbbell helps practice and improve your weight transfer and tempo for a more powerful swing.
+The control required from your core to complete this exercise helps you practice and improve your weight transfer and tempo for a more powerful golf swing.
 Good weight transfer is crucial to maintaining a strong, stable stance during your swing.
 Having poor weight transfer affects your ability to make powerful contact with the ball, hit straight, and stay balanced during your swing.

 This move will strengthen your core, help you get a more powerful swing, and effectively work out your back, shoulders, and glutes simultaneously.
 Talk about a triple threat!